 The Tackling Indigenous Smoking (TIS) program uses population health promotion activities to reduce the prevalence of smoking in Aboriginal and Torres Strait Islander communities.
 TIS is a tobacco control program, not a smoking cessation program.
 It aims to reduce smoking prevalence by preventing the uptake of smoking, as well as encouraging people who smoke to quit.
-Regional Tobacco Control Grant (RTCG) funded teams and Remote Priority Group Grant (RPGG) funded teams, are funded to provide community outreach, rather than clinical individual level action to improve the health and wellbeing of all Aboriginal and Torres Strait Islander people.
+Regional Tobacco Control Grant (RTCG) funded teams are funded to provide community outreach, rather than clinical individual level action to improve the health and wellbeing of all Aboriginal and Torres Strait Islander people.